RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Keith Wasielewski.md

   - he did good, used .siblings() in some areas instead of moving up to parents() and going back down.
 Also had one area in renderTweet that he was using a lot of variables, which made it somewhat difficult to read, so discussed with him and he cleaned it up.

 ### 7/01/15
 - Brig: Interview.
+Not finished
-Did Javascript.
+  - Did Javascript.
 Stumbled on document Selectors and array terminology